 Sessions last 50 minutes.
 You may book one session per day and up to 1 week in advance.

 Always check the date and time of the reservation offered before accepting.
 The system will book the next available session if the one you request is not available.

 If you haven't booked a computer and there is one free, you are welcome to use it, but to be sure of getting a PC, you should always book ahead.

-PCs and laptops may be booked in person, by phone, by email or online - advance booking not currently available due to Covid-19 restrictions.
+PCs may be booked in person, by phone, by email or online.

 WiFi is available to library members at all public libraries.
 Borrowers are welcome to use their own laptops, tablets etc. in our branches.